-I had expected to be riding the bus to Urique, a village at the bottom of Copper Canyon at this point, but instead I was headed up the mountain to the canyon rim.
+I had expected to be riding the bus to the village of Urique in Copper Canyon at this point, but instead I was headed up the mountain to the canyon rim.
 Soon after getting off the Copper Canyon train at Bahuichivo, I discovered the bus for Urique would not arrive for another three hours.
 One thing led to another, and soon I had let one of the owners of the Cabanas San Isidro Lodge, Mario Munoz Lopez, talk me into taking a tour of his hotel while I waited, assuring me that he would arrange for the bus driver to pick me up on the highway near his hotel.

 For more than an hour Mario expertly guided his van over steep graveled roads as we climbed higher and higher through dense pine forests.
 At the top of the mountain we turned onto an unassuming dirt driveway and into Cabanas San Isidro.
 I hopped out of the van, expecting a quick tour of the facilities, which appeared to be two single story, motel style lodges.
 And then I stepped inside and had to pick my jaw up from the floor.